axelarnetwork/axelar-core/docs/cli/axelard_tx_ibc-transfer_transfer.md

       --keyring-backend string          Select keyring's backend (os|file|kwallet|pass|test|memory) (default "file") --keyring-dir string              The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                          Use a connected Ledger device
+      --memo string                     Memo to be sent along with the packet.
       --node string                     <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657")
       --note string                     Note to add a description to the transaction (previously --memo) --offline                         Offline mode (does not allow any online functionality